 After heading out to Alberta and exploring Banff National Park alongside parts of Jasper and Calgary, I decided to extend my Canadian adventures for six days on Vancouver Island where a good friend of mine lives.

-I know, how lucky am I?
-Oh the perks of travelling so much.
-I now have friends located in the most beautiful of places and just like my home is an open one, I’m very lucky to have the offer returned.
+I know, I know.
+How lucky am I?
+After 5 years of near-constant travel, I now have friends located in the most beautiful of places and just like my home is an open one, I’m very lucky to have the offer returned.

 I was pretty happy with the prospect of that on the horizon, but in reality, Vancouver Island was so much more.